 - State government collected nearly $23 billion from all revenue sources in 2016, while local governments collected nearly $14 billion.

 - Taxes are the largest source of revenue–$8.5 billion for the state in 2016 and $5.1 billion for local governments–but taxes still make up less than half of all government revenue.
-Federal funds, user charges, utilities, and A financial entity whose purpose is to collect premiums or other contributions to finance future... revenues make important contributions to funding government services.
+Federal funds, user charges, utilities, and insurance trust revenues make important contributions to funding government services.

 - Oklahoma’s revenue system is very centralized.
 State government collects a higher percentage of taxes and of all revenues than the average state.
 In Oklahoma the state collects 62 percent of all revenue, compared to compared to 55 percent nationally.